The best advertising slogans are memorable and fit with the times. A good slogan is brief, yet memorable.

 That was Microsoft’s first worldwide advertising campaign.
 It involves print, television, outdoor (billboard) medium.
 Launched in 1994, the campaign costs Microsoft $100 million till the end of 1995, out of which $25 million was spent during the holiday shopping season ending in December 1994.

 Not a favorable review of the campaign.
-Consider this (Source: faculty.msb.edu)
+Consider this take from a 2003 report from the Washington Post

 The GNU Manifesto begins by outlining the goal of the project GNU, which stands for GNU’s Not Unix.
 The current contents of GNU at the time of writing are then described and detailed.
 Richard Stallman then goes into an explanation of why it is important that they complete this project.
 The reason he explains is based on Unix becoming a proprietary software…A large part of the GNU Manifesto is also focused on rebutting possible objections to GNU‘s goals.
 Objections described here include the programmer’s need to make a living, the issue of advertising/distributing free software, and the perceived need for monetary incentive.
 Source: Wikipedia